jsloop42/artstation-bot/README.md

 both in the same working directory as of the script.

-Run the `ArtStationBot.app`, which will first sign-in and then send message to each user from the list.
+Run the `ArtStationBot.app` found under `Releases` folder, which will first sign-in and then send message to each user from the list.
 Once the task completes, the bot produces a log file `artstationbot-{date}.log` with the status containing success and failure details.

 ### File Format